In my previous post, I summarized Brazil’s triumph at this year’s Copa América. In this post, I will provide a summary of the rest of the tournament.

 Perú: Manager Ricardo Gareca took time to find his best XI during the group stage.
 But when he found it — a 4-4-2 diamond with Yoshimar Yotún and Renato Tapia playing a double 6 — he stuck with his starting XI for the entire knockout phase.
 Their best match, by a wide margin, was the 3-0 semifinal win over Chile.
 It saw destructive work on the wings, clinical finishing, topped off by a virtuoso final goal by Paolo Guerrero, their best offensive player of the tournament.
 Yes, their xGA/90 over the entire tournament was 1.89, which wasn’t very good.
 But if you take away the group stage result against Brazil, their xGA/90 drops to 1.22.

 Argentina: You can’t say the Copa América was a failure for Argentina.
 They did advance to the semifinal, they were the only side that could restrict Brazil, and they did finish third.
 All of these outcomes aren’t bad for a federation that remains unstable.
 But you can’t say it was a success, either.
 Once again, they failed to win an international tournament, and after two matches they showed every indication of an early and embarrassing exit.
-The ball found its way to Lionel Messi’s feet a lot; he led the tournament in combined xG and xA (8.1).
-But his output in actual goals and assists — one of each — was just not what was required, some of that his fault (especially on set-pieces), much of it the fault of his teammates who converted inconsistently.
+The ball found its way to Lionel Messi’s feet a lot; he was third among all players in combined xG and xA (4.97).
+But his output in actual goals and assists — one of each — was just not what was required, most of that his fault (especially on set-pieces, where about 25% of his kicks reached a target), some of it the fault of his teammates who converted inconsistently.
 Sergio Agüero, Lautaro Martínez, and Leandro Paredes were among the few that could feel good about their performances.

 Chile: The outgoing South American champions chose to attack down the middle — 65% of their final third touches were in the middle sector of the pitch, a greater percentage than any other side.
 Chilean manager Reinaldo Rueda played the same lineup for more minutes (283) than any other side.
-Their defense was not as strong, but they could still mix it up physically (see: Medel, Gary).
-Eduardo Vargas and a surprising Alexis Sánchez were the best players for Chile.
+Their defense was not as strong, but they could still mix it up physically (e.g. Gary Medel).
+Charles Aránguiz, Eduardo Vargas, and a surprising Alexis Sánchez were the best players for Chile.

 Colombia: This team hit their heights in the group stages, excited neutrals to the point that they were imagining the cafeteros in a Copa América final, and then failed to approach that level in their first knockout match against Chile.
 A real disappointment that can’t be explained away by VAR or bad luck.
-James and Cuadrado created a high amount of potential assists, ranking fifth and 21st in expected assists, respectively.
-But only one player, Duván Zapata, ranked in the top twenty in expected goals.
+James Rodríguez was the only Colombian player who finished in the top 20 in expected assists (12th; 1.14).
+Only one player, Duván Zapata, ranked in the top twenty in expected goals.
 In a tournament for which goals were at a premium, Colombia didn’t create enough chances from good areas on the field.

 Venezuela: A positive tournament for Venezuela who advanced from the group stage unbeaten.
-Some disappointment at losing to an Argentina side that appeared to be for the taking.
+There was some disappointment at losing to an Argentina side that appeared to be for the taking.
 Roberto Rosales was important to the Vinotinto‘s passing networks.
 Salomón Rondón was the only Venezuelan player in the top 40 in expected goals and assists, but Darwin Machís and Josef Martínez scored the actual goals.

 Paraguay: The Albirroja preferred to concede possession to their rivals and create opportunities through direct bursts.
 Sometimes it worked, as it did in the match against Qatar, but most of the time it did not.
 Only Bolivia made fewer entries into the final third.
 In fact, the 2-2 draw to the Asian champions represented a missed opportunity.
-Miguel Almirón was their best player, particularly in their first two matches.
-They did hold Brazil to a 0-0 draw in the quarterfinals, but to be honest it was a very one-sided match.
+Miguel Almirón was their best player in the midfield, particularly in their first two matches.
+He was their lone player who finished in the top 50 in total xA, and he was 49th. Óscar Cardozo and Derlis González, who scored a goal apiece, finished just outside the top 20 in total xG.
+Paraguay did hold Brazil to a 0-0 draw in the quarterfinals, but to be honest it was a very one-sided match.

 Qatar: Qatar also used the Copa América to gain experience for its experimental lineup.
 They came back from 0-2 down to salvage a point against Paraguay, they lost by the minimum to Colombia on a late goal by Duván Zapata, and exited with a 0-2 defeat to Argentina that was only settled late.
 The difference between offensive and defensive possessions wasn’t great, but Qatar allowed more passes per possession, more time on the ball, and more high-percentage shots.
 Hassan Al-Haydos was their leader in combined xG+xA.